smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - **Dungeon Crawler Carl** by Matt Dinniman, read 105 times
 - **The Luminous Dead** by Caitlin Starling, read 52 times
-- **Our Wives Under the Sea** by Julia Armfield, read 50 times
-- **A Letter to the Luminous Deep** by Sylvie Cathrall, read 49 times
+- TIE: **Our Wives Under the Sea** by Julia Armfield and **A Letter to the Luminous Deep** by Sylvie Cathrall, each read 50 times
 - **The Deep** by Rivers Solomon, read 44 times
+- **Wool** by Hugh Howey, read 31 times

-**TOTAL**: 1313 books read, with 440 unique titles.
+**TOTAL**: 1313 books read, with 433 unique titles.
 892 books were claimed to qualify for hard mode.
-315 books were used only once for this square.
+306 books were used only once for this square.
 Skipped 32 times.
 Substituted 8 times.

 #### Most Read Authors